impostorsguides/impostorsguides.github.io/rbenv/init/2-f-7-content.md

 When I ran the command without any arguments, nothing printed out.
 When I ran it with 3 arguments, only the first argument printed out.
 So it looks like we did indeed capture the first argument.

-For more context, I read [this StackExchange post](https://web.archive.org/web/20220531142657/https://unix.stackexchange.com/questions/338146/bash-defining-variables-with-var-number-default){:target="_blank" rel="noopener"}, which seems to say the same thing that the GNU docs said:
+For more context, I read [this StackExchange post](https://web.archive.org/web/20220531142657/https://unix.stackexchange.com/questions/338146/bash-defining-variables-with-var-number-default){:target="_blank" rel="noopener" }, which seems to say the same thing that the GNU docs said:

 > The variables used in `${1:-8}` and `${2:-4}` are the positional parameters `$1` and `$2`.
 These hold the values passed to the script (or shell function) on the command line.
 If they are not set or empty, the variable substitutions you mention will use the default values `8` and `4` (respectively) instead.